matomo-org/developer-documentation/docs/3.x/visualizing-report-data.md

 Controllers can display these reports using the [**ViewDataTable**](/api-reference/Piwik/Plugin/ViewDataTable) class: this is called a **report visualization**.

 Report visualizations can be in any format.
 For example, the *sparkline* visualization outputs an image.
-However most visualizations will output an HTML widget that allows users to switch between different visualizations.
+However, most visualizations will output an HTML widget that allows users to switch between different visualizations.

 ## Report visualizations